Theslees/Termux-minecraft-server-installer/README.md

 # termux-Optimized-MC-Java-server
 This is a simple script that will automatically install and configure an extremely optimized vanilla-experience server for Minecraft Java Edition, Powered by the Quilt Mod Loader!
 This is the best script to automatically get the most optimized MC Server out there as far as I know.
 You can add any Fabric or Quilt mod you want.
 Termux supported.

+**I have an example of this running on my own android device; a Modded Survival experience.
+You can see it's performance by joining; `androidmc.tplinkdns.com`!**

 ----------------------------------------------------------------------
 ## Thanks to these things/people that made it possible !
 > MC v1.19.2 - Synced server package manifest to client, updating the framework Netty